Joseph Huddart: Biography

-Huddart was born at Allonby in Cumberland.
+Huddart was born at Allonby near Maryport in Cumberland.
 Huddart's father was both a shoemaker, a farmer and a fish smoker.
 Huddart's natural talents were mathematics and mechanics.
 Huddart had built models of a mill and a ship of war merely from descriptions he had read about.
 He initially joined his father's fish processing business.
 His father had taken advantage of an unusual occurrence and joined with others to start the Herring Fishery Company.
 Shoals of fish had arrived in the Solway Firth and there was a profit for any who could preserve the fish for export.
 In 1762 his father died and Huddart inherited his father's share of the fish processing business.

 The following year Huddart married Elizabeth Johnson.
 He took the role of captaining a brig which was used to trade along the Irish coast selling smoked fish for resale to the West Indies.
 Six years later he built an improved ship and studied the arts of surveying and navigation.